 Do you know what would hold me together on a battlefield?
 The sense that I was perpetuating the language in which Keats and the rest of them wrote!

+John Keats, who died almost exactly a century before Owen, would have found beauty in Owen’s moral exactness.
 From his first-hand view, Owen observes and renders both intimate and landscape shots of the horrors of war.
 From the cramped and lonely trenches where wounds and illness seem to bleed off the page, to attacking the flocking of men to a glory that will never withstand the slaughter.
 From “The Next War:”

 Out there, we walked quite friendly up to Death,